§ 1798.106StatuteAudited by Privisy

 Legal text (excerpt)

-A consumer shall have the right to request that a business that maintains inaccurate personal information about the consumer correct such inaccurate personal information, taking into account the nature of the personal information and the purposes of the processing.
+A consumer shall have the right to request a business that maintains inaccurate personal information about the consumer to correct that inaccurate personal information, taking into account the nature of the personal information and the purposes of the processing of the personal information.

 California Consumer Privacy Act / California Privacy Rights Act§ 1798.106, Statute, effective 2023